foundry-rs/foundry/chisel/README.md

 ### Cache Session

 While chisel sessions are not persistent by default, they can be saved to the cache via the builtin `save` command from within the REPL.

+Sessions can also be named by supplying a single argument to the `save` command, i.e. `!save my_session`.

 ```bash
 $ chisel